Cuomo asks state AG, top judge, to launch harassment probe

 “There must be a truly independent investigation to thoroughly review these troubling allegations against the governor, and I stand ready to oversee that investigation and make any appointments necessary,” James said.
 "I urge the governor to make this referral immediately.”

-The plan for James and DiFiore, who was appointed to her position by Cuomo, to choose an investigator jointly was met with resistance from James and legislative leaders.
+The plan for James and DiFiore, who was appointed to her position by Cuomo, to choose an investigator jointly, met a cascade of criticism from fellow Democrats who called for him to relinquish all control of the investigation to James.

 Under state law, the state attorney general needs a referral from the governor in order to investigate his conduct.